levgiorg/Mnist-example-in-kubeflow/README.md

 ## Acknowledgments

 - TensorFlow and Keras for the ML framework
-- Kubeflow team for the pipeline orchestration
+- Kubeflow for the pipeline orchestration
-- MLflow team for experiment tracking
+- MLflow for experiment tracking

+## License

+Copyright © 2025, Fourdotinfinity

+## Developers

+George Levis